 |---|---|

-| Early architecture pays off in scale | Deliberate architecture from day one saves expensive restructurings later. |
+| Early architecture pays off at scale | Deliberate architecture from day one saves expensive restructuring later. |

 | Modular monolith as a bridge | Combines fast MVP delivery with the flexibility to extract modules later. |